• Skip to main content

 what vegetables can you put in chili?

-The recipe is very forgiving and can be adapted to the vegetables and beans on hand.
-If you favor eggplant over yellow squash, by all means add it instead.
-Peppers are available in red, green, orange, yellow and purple varieties.
 Choose ones that you like to make the recipe unique.
 The recipe calls for corn on the cob.
-If it is out of season, substitute 1 1/2 cups for frozen or canned corn instead.
+If it is out of season, substitute 1 ½ cups for frozen or canned corn instead.
 Swap out the kidney beans for cannellini beans to suit your tastes.

-close up of chili made with vegetables
+A close up of chili made with vegetables.

 • Dice the onions, bell peppers, zucchini and yellow squash all in the same size so they cook evenly.